0811yu/0811yu.github.io/README.md

 <p><img class="wide" src="./COCO - Common Objects in Context_files/result1.png"></p>
 Figure 2.
 Results of detecting the face mask objects by (a) and (c) our proposed model and (b) and (d) the baseline model in dense crowds.
 The solid and dotted circles indicates the missed and the false detected results, respectively.
 The dark and light red rectangle boxes denote the detected faces with and without the masks, respectively, and the number above the rectangle represents the confidence level.

-## Ablation experiments in AIZOO dataset
+### Table 5.
+Ablation experiments in AIZOO dataset
 <body style="tab-interval:21pt;text-justify-trim:punctuation;" ><!--StartFragment--><div class="Section0"  style="layout-grid:15.6000pt;" ><table class=MsoNormalTable  border=1  cellspacing=0  style="border-collapse:collapse;width:100.0000%;border:none;
 mso-border-left-alt:0.5000pt solid windowtext;mso-border-top-alt:0.5000pt solid windowtext;mso-border-right-alt:0.5000pt solid windowtext;
 mso-border-bottom-alt:0.5000pt solid windowtext;mso-border-insideh:0.5000pt solid windowtext;mso-border-insidev:0.5000pt solid windowtext;